xJonathanLEI/starkli/book/src/installation.md

 ## Using `starkliup`

-If you're on Linux/macOS/WSL/Android, you can install `stakrliup` by running the following command:
+If you're on Linux/macOS/WSL/Android, you can install `starkliup` by running the following command:

 ```console
 curl https://get.starkli.sh | sh